dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1401.md

 Some of the most useful macros are simple procedures that change one or more of

-Excel’s settings.
+Excel's settings.
 For example, if you find yourself making frequent trips to the

-Excel Options dialog box to change a setting, that’s a good candidate for a simple
+Excel Options dialog box to change a setting, that's a good candidate for a simple

 time-saving macro.